Adding Screw Threads to 3D Printed Parts

 - 4-20 Thread-Forming Screw for Plastic

-Want to give Tough Resin or any of Formlabs' other materials a try?
+Want to give Tough Resin, Durable Resin or any other Formlabs 3D printing material a try?
 Request a free sample part!